 Kenyon College Cox Health and Counseling Center

 The center offers individual counseling, group counseling and outreach activities, crisis intervention to students and also health services.
-After business hours, call Campus Safety at (740) 427-5000 and, without disclosing your name, ask to be connected with a counselor or nurse practitioner.
+After business hours, call Campus Safety at 740-427-5555, and ask to and ask to be connected with ProtoCall or a nurse practitioner.

 Marc Bragin, College Chaplain